hydroper-jet/lang/spec/1.0/source/src/flex/.pre/overview/jxml-components.md

 # JXML components

-JetWork supports classes in XML form called *JXML* components.
+Jet supports classes in XML form called *JXML* components.
 A JXML component is a file with the extension `.jxml`.

 Here is an example JXML: